 - LED lights to mow anytime

-- Multiblade cutters
+- Multi-blade cutters

-- Includes two batteries and fast charger
+- Includes 2 batteries and a fast charger

 - No self-propelling option

-Those looking for a leisurely stroll through the yard while they manicure the grass might appreciate the Greenworks PRO 80V Self-Propelled cordless lawn mower.
+Those looking for a leisurely stroll through the yard while they manicure the grass might appreciate the Greenworks PRO 80V self-propelled cordless lawn mower.
 This model features rear-wheel drive that propels the mower across a yard, as long as the user is holding down the lever, while speed control allows the user to maintain a comfortable pace.

-Featuring a 21-inch steel deck, 45 minutes of runtime, and a choice between bagging, mulching, or leaving clippings behind, this easy-to-maneuver 64-pound mower is a great option for moderate-size yards.
+Featuring a 21-inch steel deck, 45 minutes of runtime, and a choice between bagging, mulching, or leaving clippings behind, this easy-to-maneuver 64-pound self-propelled mower is a great option for moderate-size yards.
 The kit comes with an 80-volt battery and a rapid charger, though additional batteries are available for larger properties that require more runtime.

-- Durable, height-adjusting lever
+- Durable height-adjusting lever

 - Brushless motor provides more torque